HANTERRA CERAMIC COMPETITION EVALUATION PROCESS

 Functionality

-The Hanterra Ceramic Competition is Turkey’s only competition dedicated to functional handmade ceramics.
-Therefore, the submitted works must fully and perfectly fulfill their intended function.
+The hanterra Ceramic Competition is Turkey’s only competition dedicated to functional handmade ceramics.
+Therefore, the submitted works must fully and flawlessly fulfill their intended function.
 Aesthetic or technical choices should not compromise functionality.
 Even highly successful technical or aesthetic pieces are disqualified if they do not function properly.

-For example, a vase should be able to hold water without leaking, be easy to clean, and remain balanced and stable when filled with water and plants.
+For example, a vase should be able to hold water without leaking, be easy to clean, and remain balanced and stable when filled with water and plants or a teapot must not splash tea during use, the shape and position of the handle must not burn the hand during use, and the lid must not fall off.
 If a decision regarding function appears unconventional, the reason must be clearly explained in the design's concept and story.

 Originality